Scuba diving plays a major role for 54

 2001:

-the world), Disney California Adventure officially opens along
+Disney's California Adventure Park officially opens along with its new

-with its new Grand Californian hotel.
+Grand Californian hotel.
 DCA is the centerpiece of a $1.4-billion expansion of what will now be called the Disneyland Resort.
-The new park, which has its own distinct identity separate from the 45-year-old Magic Kingdom's, is divided into 3 main theme areas: Paradise Pier
+The new 67-acre park, which has its own distinct identity separate from the 45-year-old Magic Kingdom's, is divided into 3 main theme areas: Paradise Pier - a nostalgic California beachfront amusement section, Hollywood Pictures Backlot - a district inspired by Hollywood Boulevard and the movies, and the Golden State - a more sprawling area devoted to the people, natural beauty and industries of California.
+(By 2010 the park will be known as simply Disney California Adventure.)

 The Grand Californian, a Craftsman-style hotel, resembling a luxury lodge at a Western national park, has 751 rooms.
 The hotel sits at the edge of the new park and shares its theme celebrating the Golden State.